se.plan#

 In its current form, se.plan includes numerical estimates of four categories of potential restoration benefits for each potential restoration site:

 Denote these benefits, respectively, by \(B_1\), \(B_2\), \(B_3\), and \(B_4\).
 The data on which the benefit estimates are based have different units.
-To enable the benefit estimates to be compared to each other, se.plan converts them to the same, relative scale, which ranges from 1 (low) to 5 (high). se.plan includes two indicators each for \(B_1\) and \(B_3\) and a single indicator for \(B_2\) and \(B_4\).
+To enable the benefit estimates to be compared with each other, se.plan converts them to the same relative scale, which ranges from 1 (low) to 5 (high).
+The tool includes two indicators each for \(B_1\) and \(B_3\), and a single indicator for \(B_2\) and \(B_4\).
 We return to this difference in number of indicators below.

-se.plan users rate the relative importance of each benefit on a scale of 1 (low) to 5 (high). se.plan treats these ratings as weights and calculates a restoration value index for each site by the weighted-average formula:
+se.plan users rate the relative importance of each benefit on a scale of 1 (low) to 5 (high).
+The tool treats these ratings as weights and calculates a restoration value index for each site by the weighted-average formula:

 \[Restoration\_value\_index = (w_1B_1 + w_2B_2 + w_3B_3 + w_4B_4.) / (w_1 + w_2 + w_3 + w_4)\]